rom-py/rompy/docs/source/components.rst

 Subcomponents
 -------------

-Subcomponents render part of a SWAN command line specification.
+Subcomponents are defined within the :py:module:`rompy.swan.subcomponents` subpackage and render part of a SWAN command line specification.
 They typically define specific arguments to one or more component.
+The following modules are available:

 * :doc:`subcomponents/startup`
 * :doc:`subcomponents/spectrum`